We have a green idea today in our 31 days of activities from A Rose Tinted World: Upcycling clothes with children.

 Making a collage

-The final activity in upcycling clothes with children is making a collage using fabric scraps.
+The final activity in upcycling clothes with children is making a collage using small fabric scraps and other small items.
 This is probably the easiest activity to do at home, as all it involves is taking some small fabric scraps and sticking them onto paper for very young children.
 However older children may like to use the textures and colours to create more realistic images.
 And if your child is really creative, they could even hand or machine sew the small pieces of fabric onto a backing fabric to create pictures.

 All of these activities are a great way to introduce children to the idea of saving and reusing fabric rather than just throwing so much of it away.
 Happy creating!

 We really do hope that you love this – and you would like to come back for more fun ideas.
-Why not sign up to our weekly newsletter?
+Why not sign up to our weekly newsletter for more inspiration for kids?

 My blog covers a host of sewing and sustainability subjects, with a smattering of parenting and lifestyle thrown in.
+We even have some awesome ideas for crafts with bottle caps!
 There are a lot of ideas of how to save money and reuse cloth and other items from around your home.

 Do you want more activities to try with your kids?
 Have a look at these.